spatie/crawler/README.md

 ### Example 3: Using Current & Total Crawl Limits

-Both limits combined can be used to crawl in chunks and limit the maximal crawling at the same time:
+Both limits can be combined to control the crawler:

 ```php
 $queue = <your selection/implementation of a queue>;